 Amelia married singer/songwriter Dan Garner in 2013; both were members of the acoustic trio Airheart, which featured Amelia, Dan and Paula O’Neal.
 The trio is an honorary member of the Louisiana Hayride, and Airheart's 2014 album, All Dressed Up, was on the ballot for the 58th Annual Grammy Awards.

-These days, Amelia is based in northwest Louisiana, and provides music therapy to the sick and elderly in nursing homes when she's not playing gigs live or online.
-She and Dan have occasionally worked as background for movies and television, most notably the television series, Salem.
+These days, Amelia is based in northwest Louisiana.
 She and Dan turn up together from time to time as the duo the Flying Teacups.
-She is the proud mother of four grown children, grandmother to two, and is devoted to animal welfare.
+She is the proud mother of four grown children, grandmother to five, and is devoted to animal welfare.